J. D. Beresford: Personal life

+Reception and influence

+Upon publication in 1911, The Hampdenshire Wonder was lauded by George Bernard Shaw.

+Reviewing Beresford's novel 1921 Revolution, Virginia Woolf criticised the novel's characterisations, but praised its "intellectual efficiency".

+In 1924, the French writer Abel Chevalley lauded Beresford as a writer " most equally endowed with that intelligence and that imagination of life which make good writers of fiction."

-Dorothy L. Sayers quotes from Beresford's essay "Writing Aloud" in her book on theology, Mind of the Maker.
+Dorothy L. Sayers quotes from Beresford's book Writing Aloud in her book on theology, Mind of the Maker ;Sayers calls Writing Aloud "an extraordinarily fascinating book."
 She also mentions him in passing in Whose Body?.

+John Betjeman, reviewing The Riddle of the Tower for the Daily Herald, called the book "a great feat of the imagination."

-George Orwell in 1945 described him as a "natural novelist", whose strength, particularly in A Candidate for Truth, was his ability to take seriously the problems of ordinary people.
+George Orwell in 1945 described him as a "natural novelist", whose strength, particularly in A Candidate For Truth, was his ability to take seriously the problems of ordinary people.